 But, what if you’ve committed several months of your life and your big-time book publisher has advanced major bucks for your manuscript?

 That’s the story that is told in an excellent article in this week’s Sports Illustrated, The Puzzle That Couldn’t Be Solved by S.L.
 Price.
 (At this point, it takes a subscription to see it, so there’s no link.)
 Richard Ben Cramer, a journalist of distinctive style and stunning success (What It Takes: The Way to the White House; Joe DiMaggio: The Hero’s Life; What Do You Think of Ted Williams Now: A Remembrance; Being Poppy: A Portrait of George Herbert Walker Bush, among others).

-Cramer died last January of complications from lung cancer.
+Cramer died in January 2013 of complications from lung cancer.
 He was 62 years old.